 Working from Bangkok

 Working from Bangkok is like WF Australia.
-There weren’t any restrictions at all.
+There weren’t any restrictions at all (regarding Internet and my internal access).
 However, WF home usually means working longer.

 My usual daily schedule is: